Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

 Simulating with CRPropa 3.2, pseudo-particles are injected at $t=0$ at the shock and propagated until a maximum simulation time or until they leave the acceleration region downstream through free-escape boundaries.

 In order to obtain a stationary solution to compare the results with shock spectra predicted from theory, $s = 2 - 3q/(q-1)$ (e.g.\ \cite{Drury}), continuous injection upstream must be assumed.
 The inherent structure of CRPropa 3.2 does not allow for continuous injection during the simulation itself.
 To construct the stationary solution at the shock afterwards CRPropa's \texttt{TimeEvolutionObserver} module is used.
-Positions and energies of pseudo-particles are stored at times $t_{0} + n\Delta T$.
-With the assumption of continuous injection, the solution at time $t$ is constructed by summing over all such time snaps to approximate the time-integrated solution.
+Positions and energies of pseudo-particles are stored at times $t_{0} + n\Delta T$, which are called \textit{time snaps} and do not necessarily have to be equal to the simulation time step $\Delta t$.
+With the assumption of continuous injection, the solution at time $t$ is constructed by summing over all time snaps to approximate the time-integrated solution.
 This approach is valid given that the solution does not change too much during one time interval $\Delta T$.
-The time intervals $\Delta T$ can be chosen in logarithmic space so that the time resolution decreases over simulation time, when number density and spectrum undergo smaller changes.
-The resulting time evolution of the spectrum at the shock and number density are shown in Fig.\ \ref{fig:TimeEvolution_1D} compared to the solutions obtained by the integration of the Fokker-Planck equation (\ref{eq:TransportEq}) using the same parameters.
+The time intervals $\Delta T$ can be chosen linearly or to increase with time, when the solution undergoes smaller changes.
+The resulting time evolution of the spectrum at the shock and number density integrated over momentum are shown in Fig.\ \ref{fig:TimeEvolution_1D} compared to the solutions obtained by the integration of the Fokker-Planck equation (\ref{eq:TransportEq}) using the same parameters.
 For the integration of the partial differential equations VLUGR3 \citep{VLUGI, VLUGII} is used.
 The spectra are weighted by energy so that the predicted slope lies horizontally in the plot.
 The resulting spectra and number densities are in good agreement.
 Differences may result from binning in energy and space for the CRPropa3.2 simulation and from resolution in energy and time for the VLUGR3 simulation.